- Location: Cumbria

 - Route description:

-The England Coast path around Walney Island can be joined at any point, but for parking convenience Earnse Point on the west coast is a good place to start.
-The route heads north of the airport into the marshes and lagoons and then continues south along the east coast.
-During the sensitive bird breeding the England Coast Path that skirts the island’s airfield can be followed instead.
-The route then passes through Vickerstown on streets and lanes before heading alongside the road south to Biggar (and its great pub).
+The England Coast Path around Walney Island can be joined at any point, but for parking convenience Earnse Point on the west coast is a good place to start.
+The route heads north of the airport into the marshes and lagoons and then continues south along the east coast, through Vickerstown on streets and lanes before heading alongside the road south to Biggar (and its great pub).
 It continues along the road to South End Caravan site, then heads west to follow the west coast back to Earnse Point.